uvegege/ArraySynthesis.jl/docs/src/examples/flat_top_linear.md

 result_cplx = synthesize(array, p, obj, ConjugateSymmetricWeights(), LP(), HiGHS.Optimizer)
 ````

 The same geometry can also be synthesized with a fixed progressive phase reference.
-This is useful when the phase center is known a priori.

 ````julia
 phase = ProgressivePhaseAmplitude(25°)